terminatorul/openvpn-initscript-slack/README.md

 Slackware documentation for openvpn suggests to copy/paste the content of a minimal init script to the appropriate system file.

-Here is a more useful init script to start, stop and show openvpn connections for Slackware Linux.
+Here is a more useful init script to start, stop and show the openvpn connections.

 ## Usage
 Copy the `rc.openvpn` file from here to: